hmuchalski/hmuchalski.github.io/index.md

 ## Recent News

+**2019-05-17**: Congratulations to Class of 2019 - Melissa Sanchez, Jamie Waite, Armando DeAlba, and Paul Cavanaugh.

+**2019-05-01**: We were very well represented at the 40th Annual Central California Research Symposium.
+Jamie, Karina, Alex, Alison, Dana, Quang, Chris, Jeremy, and Daisy showcased our recent discoveries.
+Jamie Waite and co-authors received the *Best Chemistry Presentation* award from the
+San Joaquin Valley Local Section of American Chemical Society.

 **2019-04-23**: Melissa is heading to UC Santa Barbara Ph.D. program.
 Congratulations!

 **2019-04-01**: Melissa and Chris presented their work at the National Meeting of the American Chemical Society in Orlando.